 Have you ever read Murder on the Orient Express?
 Taking a train in Turkey is just like Agatha Christie described it… except no murder or intrigue, the train moves way faster, and there’s not quite as many rich European aristocrats up to no good.

 The route between Istanbul and Ankara boasts a high-speed train (Yüksek Hızlı Tren or YHT in Turkish) that can cover the distance between those cities in about 4.5 hours.
+The only issue is that the use of “High Speed Train” isn’t exactly honest.
+From what we’ve been able to find online the minimum speed required to called a high speed train is about 250 km/h.
+Turkey’s High speed train never really goes above 260 and spends much of the time doing around 80 because of the winding tracks and city.
 There’s plans to expand it so keep your eye on the news for updates.
 There’s also a regular speed train that services other destinations around the country.
 The YHT isn’t particularly cheap (sometimes you can get plane tickets for less than the train) but the regular train is very affordable if you’re not in a hurry.
-It’s a great low-stress, romantic way to see the country.
+Both trains are a great low-stress, romantic way to see the country.
 If you’re going a very long distance, look into a sleeper cabin.
 You can book tickets online here, but sometimes there are restrictions for how far in advance you can reserve a seat.